PythonRSAS/pythonrsas.github.io/_posts/2022-06-18-2-Linked-list.md

 # Linked List

 A linked list is a data structure,  like a chain of objects, each points to the next except the last one.
+Linked lists are linear data structures that hold data in individual objects called *nodes*.
+Each node holds both data and reference to the next node.
 ![what is a linked list](../images/posts/linked_list.JPG)

 * Successive elements a re connected by pointers